 About the Author

-Mary Brooke Casad is a Louisiana native and a resident of Texas.
-She received a BA in journalism from Southern Methodist University and is the author of Pelican's Bluebonnet at the Texas State Capitol, Bluebonnet at the Marshall Train Depot, Bluebonnet at Johnson Space Center, Bluebonnet at the East Texas Oil Museum, Bluebonnet at Dinosaur Valley State Park, and Bluebonnet at the Ocean Star Museum.
+Mary Brooke Casad is a Louisiana native and a resident of Sulphur Springs, Texas.
+She received a BA in journalism from Southern Methodist University and is the author of Pelican’s Bluebonnet at Johnson Space Center, Bluebonnet at the East Texas Oil Museum, Bluebonnet at the Marshall Train Depot, Bluebonnet at Dinosaur Valley State Park, Bluebonnet at the Texas State Capitol, Bluebonnet at the Ocean Star Museum, Bluebonnet at the Alamo, and Bluebonnet CD.
 Casad created Bluebonnet, the well-traveled armadillo, to teach Texas children about their rich local history.

 About the Illustrator